Jarryd-Ross/Jarryd-Ross/README.md

 Certifications:
 - AWS Certified Solutions Architect - Associate

-Looking mainly for Data Engineering internships, but also open to back-end and DevOps internships as well.
+Looking mainly for Data Engineering internships, but also open to Back-End and DevOps internships as well.

 📫 How to reach me **jr2ross@uwaterloo.ca**